Neapolitan Pizza Dough

 How to make it:

-When adding flour, fill the measuring cup with spoonfuls instead of scooping with the cup, then level off.
-Place the flour and salt into the bowl.
-Pour in the yeast mixture and mix on low speed for about 5 minutes.
+Add flour and salt into the mixing bowl.
+Slowly pour in the yeast mixture and mix on low speed with a dough hook for about 5 minutes.
 The dough will start to pull away from the sides but still remain soft and slightly sticky at the bottom of the bowl.

-Scrape the dough toward the center and spread a thin layer of olive oil around the mixing bowl.
 Cover with a towel or plastic wrap and allow to sit in a warm place for 1+ hour or until doubled in size.
 A good, warm spot is in a cold (off) oven with the light on if you’re on a time crunch.

-Gently press out each dough ball into a 10” rough circle on the parchment paper.
+Gently press out each dough ball into a rough circle on the parchment paper.

 Add your favorite toppings, then transfer the dough (with the parchment) onto the hot baking sheet or pizza stone.